Davewalsh3/Global_Warming/readme.md

     - Safari
     - Mozzila Firefox

+The HTML and CSS code were validated by [W3C Validator](https://www.w3.org/).

 I also tested myself to go with the left aligned text but figured out that the centered text will look a way better and also used `Class= "container"` just to make the graphs and the text of the graphs centered.

 The code was tested with a html code tester to make sure that everything is ordinary.